 This course serves as an introduction to the mathematical study of Partial Differential Equations (PDEs).
-The theory of PDEs is presently a huge area of active research, and it goes back to the very birth of mathematical analysis in the 18th and 19th centuries.
+The theory of PDEs is nowadays a huge area of active research, and it goes back to the very birth of mathematical analysis in the 18th and 19th centuries.
 The subject lies at the crossroads of physics and many areas of pure and applied mathematics.

 The course will mostly focus on developing the theory and methods of the modern approach to PDE theory.
 Emphasis will be given to functional analytic techniques, relying on a priori estimates rather than explicit solutions.
-The course will primarily focus on approaches to linear, elliptic and evolutionary problems through energy estimates, with the prototypical examples being Laplace's equation, the heat equation, the wave equation and Schrödinger's equation.
+The course will primarily focus on approaches to linear elliptic and evolutionary problems through energy estimates, with the prototypical examples being Laplace's equation and the heat, wave and Schrödinger equations.

-The following concepts will be studied:

-- well-posedness - the Cauchy problem for general (non-linear) PDE - characteristics - Sobolev spaces - elliptic boundary value problems (solvability and regularity) - evolutionary problems (hyperbolic, parabolic and dispersive PDE)
+The following concepts will be studied: well-posedness; the Cauchy problem for general (non-linear) PDE; Sobolev spaces; elliptic boundary value problems: solvability and regularity; evolutionary problems: hyperbolic, parabolic and dispersive PDE.